Based in Perthshire, we are an education charity formed in 2003 to meet the need for outdoor learning in primarily secondary schools.

 Fundraising Coordinator.
 Her first degree is in Communications and she holds a Postgraduate diploma in Environmental Management.
 Kirstie has over 15 years experience working in marketing and communications in the financial sector, local government organisations and the charitable sector.
 She is passionate about Scottish nature and the countryside.
 Kirstie enjoys most things outdoors…..and can often be spotted hiking in the Ochil hills with her Jack Russell.
 She lives in rural Clackmannanshire with her family.

 Fiona is delivering the Pathways to Rural

-Work Programme as a Regional Coordinator for the North West.
+Work Programme as a Regional Coordinator for the North East.
 From an early age Fiona loved the rural life in Gairloch; from lambing in the Spring to sea fishing in the summer.
 She graduated with a degree in Rural Resource Management and enjoyed a career working for the Scottish Association of Young Farmers and the Crofters Commission.
 Fiona lives on their family farm in Moray, with her husband and three children.

 Chris Tiso, is our first ambassador.
 He is CEO of the outdoor retailer Tiso and Hon President of Scouts Scotland.
 Like us Chris feels strongly about giving young people hands-on learning, training and employment opportunities in the land use and rural industries.
 He also wants to share and promote the tremendous health benefits and life-long work and leisure opportunities within the countryside.